pop-os/nvidia-graphics-drivers/TESTING.md

 - [ ] Multiple displays at once work as expected
 - [ ] GSync over DisplayPort is working without flickering or flashing
 - [ ] Multiple NVIDIA GPUs in a desktop are correctly reported by `nvidia-smi`
+- [ ] Steam can be installed and launched
+- [ ] A native Linux game can be launched from Steam
+- [ ] A Proton game can be launched from Steam

 ## Laptop graphics (switchable graphics)